Dimensional Transmutation in Gravity and Cosmology: The early universe

 \section{The early universe}

 As we have seen in Sec.~\ref{Implications for the classical stability}, having a natural hierarchy between the Higgs and the Planck masses leads to the existence of an energy range where the classical Ostrogradsky instabilities are avoided, but still a deviation from Einstein gravity occurs.
 This energy range is very high (see~(\ref{RangeGhost})) so the natural arena to test agravity is the early universe.
-In this section we, therefore, focus on the first stages of the evolution of the universe.
+In this section we therefore focus on this epoch.
 Moreover, as we will see in Sec~\ref{Classical metastability and chaotic inflation}, for values of $f_2$ close to (but still compatible with) the Higgs naturalness bound, $f_2 \lesssim10^{-8}$, the presence of the Weyl-squared term allows us to understand why we live in a homogeneous and isotropic universe.